 Step 3: Then switch sides and heat at 400F for an extra 3 minutes.

 Step 4: Take the wings out and enjoy.

 Reheating with an air fryer is fast, and the final products will not be too dry.
+You can apply a similar technique to reheat pizza in an air fryer as well, but do not forget to set the appropriate temperature.
 Try the mentioned steps and let me know the result.

 Check this out!
 This home chef makes the reheating process so simple.